vitest-dev/vitest/docs/config/index.md

 :::

 ::: tip
-All configuration options that are not supported inside a [workspace](/guide/workspace) project config have <NonProjectOption /> sign next them.
+All configuration options that are not supported inside a [workspace](/guide/workspace) project config have <NonProjectOption /> sign next to them.
 :::

 ### include